Anonym001/J2PREc/README.md

 # J2PRec
 ## Introduction

 Joint Product-Participant Recommendation (J2PRec) is a new framework for group-buying (GB) recommendation, which recommends both candidate products and participants for maximizing the success rate of a GB.
-J2PRec first encodes the various relations in GB for learning enhanced user and product embeddings, and then jointly learns the product and participant recommendation tasks under a probabilistic framework to maximize the GB likelihood.
+J2PRec first encodes the various relations in GB for learning enhanced user and product embeddings.
+It then jointly learns the product and participant recommendation tasks under a probabilistic framework to maximize the GB likelihood.

 ## Environment Requirement